 According to new research, in less than a week a nuclear war between India and Pakistan would kill between 50 and 125 million people: more than those of the entire World War II.

-The study, led by researchers from the University of Colorado and Rutgers University examines the global consequences of a potential conflict between India and Pakistan.
+The study, conducted by researchers at the University of Colorado and Rutgers University, examines the global consequences of a potential conflict between India and Pakistan.

 Today, India and Pakistan have around 150 nuclear warheads at their disposal, and there will be over 200 over the next 5 years.